Skip to content

 Typical transitions into Growth Mode:

-• From Setup Mode, if early cooperation proves smoother than expected and the system feels ready to extend.
+• From Stabilization Mode, when operations run smoother than expected and the system feels ready to extend.

 • After Conflict Mode, when trust has been repaired enough to talk about improvement, not just harm.